Child Custody Lawyer in Orlando

 Orlando encompasses communities from Winter Park to Dr. Phillips and Lake Nona, each presenting its logistical nuances.
 As your Orlando custody attorney, I help navigate the realities of parenting plans, balancing drive times and school zones against the best interests of your child.
 These practical challenges make local knowledge an important advantage and can influence the details of your parenting plan and the court’s perspective.

-Once your case is filed, the court usually schedules a management conference or mediation.
+Once your case is filed, the court usually schedules a case management conference or mediation.
 Local mediation centers work to promote agreement before court intervention, but when compromise is not possible, your case may proceed to a hearing or trial.
 My team offers ongoing communication, clarity, and advocacy through every step of the Orlando family court process—delivering peace of mind throughout your custody journey.

 How Florida Courts Determine Child Custody